zack-not-zac/Defender-IOC-Importer/README.md

   -t IOC_Title          Title of IOC's --hunting_queries     Generate a KQL query to hunt for IOC's --no_alerts           IOC's should not generate alerts --save_URLs           Saves URL's as URL indicators.
-If false, extracts the domain & saves as domain IOC.
+By default, the script extracts the domain & saves as a domain IOC.
   -severity {Informational,Low,Medium,High}
                         Set severity for IOC's -category {Malware,UnwantedSoftware,Ransomware,CommandandControl,LateralMovement,Persistence,PrivilegeEscalation,SuspiciousActivity,Exploit,InitialAccess,Execution,Exfiltration,Collection,CredentialAccess,DefenseEvasion,Discovery,Impact}